redhat-cip/dci-openshift-agent/docs/a-i.md

 will store their data, make sure you have enough space (at least 200G) to hold your cached files, and routinely monitor for disk consumption:

-  * `ai_version` [Assisted installer](https://quay.io/repository/edge-infrastructure/assisted-installer-agent) agent version.
-    See group_vars/all for the version supported the the agent.
   * `downloads_path` where the OCP files (ISO files, RAW images, client tools, etc) will be downloaded
-  * `assisted_installer_dir` (for on-prem method only) where the data needed by the Assisted Installer service(s) will be stored such as database files, etc
   * `registry_dir` where the locally configured container registry layers will be stored
   * `sushy_dir` (for a virtual environment only) stores the files needed by the